 However, that’s why it’s better to take low androgen index pills instead of high androgen index.
 With these, you can take birth control pills, and hair growth may even be stimulated.

 You might think of switching to vaginal rings, shots, patches or implants, but all of these can also cause hair loss.
-So, it’s better to discuss switching to another pill with your doctor and looking at other treatment options to learn how to stop hair loss from birth control.
+So, it’s better to discuss switching to another pill with your doctor and looking at other treatment options to stop hair loss from birth control.

 Fortunately, it is temporary hair loss.
 Stopping birth control pills will allow your hair to grow back after a few months.